On this page...

 - Professional development

-A child development home providers may also apply for a Child Care Assistance Provider Agreement with HHS.
+A Child Development Home provider may also apply for a Child Care Assistance Provider Agreement with HHS.
 This allows these programs to care for children that qualify for public assistance with child care costs.

 Child Development Home Registration Guidelines

-2. Child Care Homes serving children eligible for child care assistance must reapply every two years.
-Child Care Homes must meet requirements in the following areas (but are not limited to):
+2. Child Care Homes with a Child Care Assistance Provider Agreement must meet requirements in the following areas (but are not limited to):

 - Number of children allowed in care